By Jeff Smith

 The answer varies from one bank to the next, and there’s no minimum amount of time a bank has to wait before closing your account.
 Under the agreement you sign when you open your account, a bank may state it will provide you with a written notice and give you five to seven days from that point before they close your account.
 If you have been a valued and reliable customer, the period may be extended to allow you to put your account in the black, but it’s best not to count on that because a bank is under no obligation to do so.

-A financial institution can close an account or freeze it if you fail to pay a negative balance, which will then appear on your credit reports as a debt.
+A financial institution can close an account or freeze it if you fail to pay a negative balance, which might later appear on your credit reports as a collection account.
 While the bank can close an account with a negative balance, that doesn’t negate the responsibility to pay that balance.
 Similarly, the client can’t close the account in an attempt to eliminate the balance; the bank is the one that can terminate the account if it has a negative balance.

 If you don’t pay a negative balance over a period of time, the bank may sell your debt to a collections agency.
-The debt collector will then create an account in your name that is sent to the credit bureaus if you refuse to pay, at which point it will go on your credit report.
-Lenders will then be less likely to extend you a line of credit, and more likely to charge you higher interest rates if they do.
+The debt collector will attempt to collect it along with additional fees.
+The collection agency will then create an account in your name and report that information to the credit bureaus if you refuse to pay.

 Any number of things can lead to a negative balance in your bank account, from debit card transactions to automatic payments to delayed checks.
 Monitoring your finances can help you avoid costly fees and problems that can ultimately affect your credit if you are unable to repay what you owe.